Los Angeles Unpaid Wages Attorney

 Meal and Rest Breaks

 According to the wage and hour law in the state of California, nonexempt employees are entitled to a 30-minute meal break if they work more than 5 hours in a day and two 30-minute meal breaks if they work over 10.
-However, an employee working a shift over 5 hours is able to waive their 30-minute break as long as the employee works less than 6 hours.
-In addition, an employee working a shift over 10 hours may wave their second lunch as long as their shift is less than 12 hours.
+However, an employee working a shift of over 5 hours is able to waive their 30-minute break as long as the employee works less than 6 hours.
+In addition, an employee working a shift over 10 hours may wave their second lunch if their shift is less than 12 hours.

-Often times, employers will schedule employees for less than five hours per shift in order to avoid offering a 30-minute meal break.
+Often, employers will schedule employees for less than five hours per shift in order to avoid offering a 30-minute meal break.
 In this case, you are entitled to rest breaks.
 Every four hours of work, an employee in the state of California is entitled to a 10-minute rest break.

-At Ghozland Law Firm our top priority is to determine the best outcome for all of our clients.
+At Ghozland Law Firm our top priority is to determine the best outcome for all our clients.
 Although filing a claim against your employer might feel as though your job could be in jeopardy, both state and federal law protects employees from Retaliation Firings.

 How Long Will My Los Angeles Unpaid Wages Claim Last?